Rajshahi: Economy

+Rajshahi’s economy is composed of trade (42%), transportation and storage (23%), education (17%), manufacturing (8%), accommodation (6%), health (2%), and other sectors (2%).

 Rajshahi has been famous for its silk textiles since the British period.
 There are also several jute mills in Rajshahi.
-At present many glass making factories have been set up in Rajshahi.
+At present many glass-making factories have been set up in Rajshahi.
 Rajshahi City Corporation has constructed BSIC.
 Industrial City-02 in Paba Upazila of Rajshahi.
 And work is underway on a leather industry area.
 There will also be a 1,200-acre industrial zone under the Bangladesh Economic Zone (BEPZA).
 Bangabandhu Hi-Tech Park will play an important role in the development of IT in Rajshahi.
 When completed, it will revolutionize information and communication technology in the region, which will employ about 50,000 people.

+The Silicon Tower in Rajshahi Hi-Tech Park has attracted significant interest from investors, with 16 different companies currently occupying the facility, including Starlink.
+Out of these, 11 companies are operational.
+Bondstein Technology, a local company involved in the infrastructure development and management for Starlink in Bangladesh, plans to establish a Robotics and IoT Research Center within the park.

+In 2025, Pran-RFL revived Barendra Rajshahi Textile Mills after 22 years, creating 2,000 jobs in just 6 months.
+They aim to create a total of 12,000 jobs with a planned investment of 350 crore.